 You cannot control the Google Home Hub and Amazon Echo Dot together.
 They are smart speakers with their unique technology.
 However, they can co-exist, complement each other, and even play back audio from the other device.

 Do you have Home Hub and Echo Dot in your smart home?
 Here’s what you need to know.

 Can I Connect My Google Home Hub to My Echo Dot?

-- Select your Echo device, then visit the Bluetooth settings.
+- Select your Echo Dot and then open “Bluetooth Devices.”

 Making Google Home and Echo Dot Work Together